DaviDevMod/focus-trap/apps/demo/README.md

 You can visit the live demo at: https://focus-trap-demo.vercel.app

-The playground has a few elements within which you can trap the focus by building a focus trap through the inputs on the right.
+There is a playground with a few elements within which you can trap the focus by building a focus trap through the inputs on the right.

 You can also modify properties of the button elements in the playground and see the focus trap aknowledge them in real time.